norrishung/portfolio_2021/_posts/2021-02-26-new-seed-society.md

   <figure class="figure--with-border figure--no-round">
     {% picture /portfolio/new_seed_society/800.png %}
     <figcaption>
-      <p>A journey map that illustrate some of the biggest barriers farmers face as they seek to build or transition to a regenerative farm.</p>
+      <p>A journey map that illustrates some of the biggest barriers farmers face as they seek to build or transition to a regenerative farm.</p>
     </figcaption>
   </figure>
   <figure class="figure--with-border figure--no-round">